ozen/PyOptiX/README.md

 ### Garbage Collection

 Lifetime of OptiX objects are tied to lifetime of PyOptiX objects.
-When Python objects get garbage collected, OptiX objects are destroyed automatically.
+When Python objects get garbage-collected, OptiX objects are destroyed automatically.

 In OptiX, a context is destroyed along with all other types of objects in it, such as buffers and programs.
 So it's possible in PyOptiX for a wrapper object such as `pyoptix.Buffer` to become invalid because its underlying